List of people who have walked across Australia: Nobby Young

 Through 1993–94, Nobby Young became the only person to walk around mainland Australia, since Aidan de Brune accomplished the feat in 1922–1924.
 The 16,000-kilometre journey, which took exactly a year to complete, is listed in the Guinness Book of Records.
-He covered a distance of 14,900 km, whilst raising funds for the 'Life Education Centre'.
+He covered a distance of 14,900 km, while raising funds for the 'Life Education Centre'.

 David Mason

 In 1998, David Mason walked from Byron Bay to Dalby, where he picked up three camels that would carry his supplies.
 From there, he walked through the Simpson Desert to Uluru, then across the Gibson Desert to Steep Point.
-He completed the walk in 236 days, whilst raising money for the Fred Hollows Foundation.
+He completed the walk in 236 days, while raising money for the Fred Hollows Foundation.
 In recognition of his achievement, he was named the Australian Geographic Adventurer of the Year in 1999.
 David Mason wrote a book about the walk that was published in 2014 and titled Walk Across Australia: The First Solo Crossing.